john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

+## Each part of a function have special considerations.
 As mentioned, the example above is of a *function declaration* which is largely the standard layout of a function.
 However, much of the same information applies to other ways we can declare a function.
-In addition, each of the components have thier own particular quirks, features, functionalities, etc.

-There's a LOT quirks and features to consider, but here are some interesting ones to keep in mind:
+In addition, each of the components have thier own particular quirks, features, functionalities, etc. There's a LOT quirks and features to consider, but here are some interesting ones to keep in mind:

 <br>